moveit/moveit2_tutorials/doc/tutorials/pick_and_place_with_moveit_task_constructor/pick_and_place_with_moveit_task_constructor.rst

 We will need a launch file to launch the ``move_group``, ``ros2_control``, ``static_tf``, ``robot_state_publisher``, and ``rviz`` nodes that provide us the environment to run the demo.
 The one we will use for this example can be found :codedir:`here<tutorials/pick_and_place_with_moveit_task_constructor/launch/mtc_demo.launch.py>`.

 To run the MoveIt Task Constructor node, we need a second launch file to start the ``mtc_tutorial`` executable with the proper parameters.
 Either load URDF, SRDF, and OMPL parameters, or use MoveIt Configs Utils to do so.
-Your launch file should look something like the one found in this tutorial package :codedir:`here <tutorials/pick_and_place_with_moveit_task_constructor/launch/pick_place_demo.launch.py>` :
+Your launch file should look something like the one found in this tutorial package :codedir:`here <tutorials/pick_and_place_with_moveit_task_constructor/launch/pick_place_demo.launch.py>` (pay close attention to the ``package`` and ``executable`` arguments below as they are different from the launch file linked) :

 .. code-block:: python